Community Engagement Coordinator

-Randee joined Lewis Ginter Botanical Garden in 2004, and oversees all functions of the 14-member Education department, including public, school, and special audience programs, educational exhibits and interpretation, management of Library and herbarium collections, and community engagement initiatives and partnerships.
+Randee joined Lewis Ginter Botanical Garden in 2004, and for 13 years, oversaw all functions of the Education department, including public, school, and special audience programs, educational exhibits, and interpretation, management of Library and herbarium collections, and community engagement initiatives and partnerships.
 In 2018, Randee moved from Director of Education to a part-time position as Community Engagement Coordinator where she supports the Garden’s mission to “connect people through plants to improve communities.”

 In June 2012, Randee was named one of three recipients of the Stettinius Award for Nonprofit Leadership, a $10,000 grant from The Community Foundation to support travel and research that advances the Garden’s strategic plan.
 In January 2013, Randee launched the Garden’s Beautiful RVA community engagement initiative, fostering a regional coalition and social movement of public and private agencies, organizations, and individuals all invested in improving the quality of life in greater Richmond through public horticulture, urban greening, and beautiful place-making initiatives.